TiaanNieuwoudt/mikrotik_ip-blocker/README.md

 # mikrotik_ip-blocker

+Usage: Run program with api.py, use scheduler function to change the amount of times between every IP_blocker run counter

 Uses the routerOS_api pacakge to interface with routerOS devices' API connects to router and searches log for regex filtered message, upon finding this message, the IP address is filtered via regex expression.